Monday, March 2, 2026

 Terry's twin brother Jerry had entered the Army at the same time as Terry, only he was sent to Germany.
 When Jerry left the Army, he joined Terry in Anchorage.
 As noted, Jerry died July 16, 2003 while employed as a supervisor with Alaska Airline."

 This writer, who spent the first two weeks of his life at the Ulyss and Pearl Caine Holliman home on 3rd Avenue in Irondale in 1946, remembered a time in the early 1960s when Jean joined me on a walk on the property pointing out where Grandmother Holliman had located her chicken house.
-There was Christmas 1960 when Bobby Daly and I played teamed up to play touch football with Jerry and Terry on the Daly lawn in Irondale.
+There was Christmas 1960 when Bobby Daly and I played touch football with Jerry and Terry on the Daly lawn in Irondale.
 Such memories of cousins, the aunts and uncles, form the fabric of a person's life.

 In my next articles, will celebrate the lives of departed cousins Mary Daly Herrin, Robert W. Daly, Jr. and Nancy Carol Cornelius Morton.